Alucard2169/Movie-Database/README.md

 4. Getting Started
 5. Usage
 6. API Integration
-7. User Authentication
-8. Database Configuration
-9. Screenshots
+7. Screenshots
-10. Contributions
+8. Contributions
-11. License
+9. License

 ## 1. Introduction
 The Movie Database is a web application built with Next.js that allows users to browse a list of popular movies, view movie details, watch trailers, explore cast information, and manage a personalized list of favorite movies.
 The application utilizes TheMovieDatabase API for fetching movie data and MongoDB for storing user information and favorite movies.